What are wasps?

 Try to avoid wearing scented lotions and perfumes.

 To safeguard your property from wasps this year, reach out to us at It's Bugs Or Us® to get started!
+If you are looking for stinging insect control for your business, ask us about our commercial pest control options.
+Check out this article for more wasp prevention tips.

 Request Your Free Inspection Today